equal-shares/equal-shares/README.md

 * FastAPI - As framework for the backend
 * uvicorn - For running the backend usinn ASGI
 * PostgresSQL - As database
-* docker - For development in production of the backend
+* docker - For running the services
-* docker compose - For local development
+* docker compose - For running the services
+* Nginx - For handling SSL and routing different domains to thier services
 * React - As framework for the frontend
 * TypeScript - As programming language for the frontend
 * Vite - As build tool for the frontend